andrecodea/andrecodea/README.md

 [🇧🇷 Versão em Português](README-pt.md)

 <p align="left">Computer Science student with a solid foundation in Python, SQL, Git, and data visualization.
 Passionate about data-driven solutions.
-My next learning steps include solidifying my knowledge in data engineering with Apache Airflow, Python, SQL, Snowflake, and machine learning with Scikit-Learn and TensorFlow.
+My next learning steps include solidifying my knowledge in LangChain, Hugging Face and n8n so I can build AI agents and seamlessly integrate AI into projects.
+Also data engineering with Apache Airflow, Python, SQL, Snowflake, and machine learning with Scikit-Learn and TensorFlow.
 Additionally, learning Golang and htmx, given their market growth and applicability.</p>

 ## 🚀 What I'm Working On:
-- 🔭 Building data pipelines with **Apache Airflow**
+- 🔭 Creating **AI agents** with Python and n8n!
 - 🌱 Learning **Golang** for backend development
 - 👯 Looking to collaborate on **data science projects**
 - 💬 Ask me about **Python, SQL, and Data Visualization**